Our Verdict

 Installing the base using the vehicle belt is similar to the LATCH by utilizing the rebound bar as a tensioner to try to get the belt tight.
 It is significantly harder to install the City using this method, and we preferred the LATCH installation and installation without the base.

-This installation offers color-coded routing and a built-in tensioner/lock-off, which should make things easier.
-Unfortunately, the tensioner is the anti-rebound bar, and it is hard to find the sweet spot between the belt not being too tight to get the bar pushed down and closed and not tight enough to install the seat stably.
-It takes some finagling we didn't experience with every seat.
+This base has color-coded routing and a built-in tensioner/lock-off, which should make things easier.
+Unfortunately, the tensioner is the anti-rebound bar, and it is hard to find the sweet spot between the belt not being too tight to get the bar pushed down and closed, and not tight enough to install the seat stably.
+It takes some finagling.
 Once installed, it felt a little wiggly and less secure than the LATCH installation.
 Overall, it felt like too much hassle to try to get the belt tensioner fully closed and still pass the wiggle test on secure installation.

 Ease of Installation - w/o the Base